probablyfine/matchapp/README.md

 The GUI is written using [kivy](https://kivy.org).

+There are two ways to get this running:
+1. Make sure your Python environment meets the [requirements](https://github.com/probablyfine/matchapp#requirements), clone this repository, change directory to where you cloned it, and type `python main.py` (or `python3 main.py` depending on your system)
+2. If you're on Windows, download a [pre-built executable](https://github.com/probablyfine/matchapp#pre-built-executable).
+This is a fully-contained package that does not even require you to have Python installed.

 ## More details
 The matching process occurs in two steps.
 First, the user selects a primary key from each table to use for matching.
 The primary keys are used to sift through the universe of possible matches and return the top *n* matches for each record (*n* is configurable but defaults to 10).
 <details>